 WIELD Texas aims to create a sisterhood for women from underrepresented backgrounds and shape them into tomorrow’s executives by creating a multi-year fellowship where they learn how to launch community initiatives that develop executive skills and impact their city.

 Finally, the Texas 2030 Inclusion Challenge brings together the private industry with government and academia to build a pipeline of diverse talent so that the workforce is reflective of the community leading industries and tech companies are located by 2030.

 Equity is achieved both from an individual and systemic effort.
 Individuals and the people of a community are required to find alignment so that the conversation changes from “opportunity for all” to “equity for all”.
-These programs focus on the individual, however, are strategically tied to a larger systemic vision that believes that a person’s zip code does not have the last word on the life and health outcomes or lifespan of any individual.
+These programs focus on the individual, however, they are strategically tied to a larger systemic vision that believes that a person’s zip code does not have the last word on the life and health outcomes or lifespan of any individual.

 We journey towards this vision because we know that while we live in one of the most amazing countries in the world, there are many who have never had a seat at the decision table to shape and influence their community.
 Our country was built on the values of life, liberty, and that all men were created equal.
 We stand here as stewards to carry this vision out to reach all of our citizens.

 We invite you to join us in making Austin the “most equitable and inclusive city”.
 Please reach out to us and let’s have a conversation about equitable development and what our future holds for all of us.